JBjoernskov/Twin4Build/README.md

 [model.py](https://github.com/JBjoernskov/Twin4Build/blob/main/twin4build/model/model.py): Contains the Model class, which represents the simulation model of the building.\
 [simulator.py](https://github.com/JBjoernskov/Twin4Build/blob/main/twin4build/simulator/simulator.py): Contains the Simulator class, which can simulate a Model instance for a given period.\
 [monitor.py](https://github.com/JBjoernskov/Twin4Build/blob/main/twin4build/monitor/monitor.py): Contains the Monitor class, which can monitor and evaluate the performance of a building for a certain period by comparing readings from virtual measuring devices with readings from physical measuring devices.\
-[evaluator.py](https://github.com/JBjoernskov/Twin4Build/blob/main/twin4build/evaluator/evaluator.py): Contains the Evaluator class, which can evaluate and compare Model instances on different metrics, e.g. energy consumption and indoor comfort.\
+[evaluator.py](https://github.com/JBjoernskov/Twin4Build/blob/main/twin4build/evaluator/evaluator.py): Contains the Evaluator class, which can evaluate and compare Model instances on different metrics, e.g. energy consumption and indoor comfort.

+### Model and Simulator
+An example scipt showing the use of the Model class and how to simulate a Model instance is given in [test_model.py](https://github.com/JBjoernskov/Twin4Build/blob/main/twin4build/model/tests/test_model.py)

+### Monitor
+An example scipt showing the use of the Monitor class and how to use a Monitor instance is given in [test_monitor.py](https://github.com/JBjoernskov/Twin4Build/blob/main/twin4build/monitor/tests/test_monitor.py)

+### Evaluator
+An example scipt showing the use of the Evaluator class and how to use an Evaluator instance is given in [test_evaluator.py](https://github.com/JBjoernskov/Twin4Build/blob/main/twin4build/evaluator/tests/test_evaluator.py)

 <p float="left">
     <img src="https://user-images.githubusercontent.com/74002963/212348894-bb581b90-6824-4ada-a1d9-311c113ab174.png" width="800">